Illusioner2520/EnderLynx/README.md

 ## Requirements

 Currently, EnderLynx only supports Windows 64-bit.
 Unfortunately, you will not be able to run the program if this is not your system.
-For space required on the disk, the app itself requires 437 MB, however any installed instances (especially large modpacks) can significantly increase the amount of space required.
+For space required on the disk, the app itself requires less than 512 MB, however any installed instances (especially large modpacks) can significantly increase the amount of space required.

 ## Technologies